product-science/docs/docs/android/gradle.md

 The productscience plugin will attempt to instrument all modules of the app, so it is necessary to provide access to dependencies for all submodules.

-To achieve that, product science maven repository has to be visible for all submodules.
+To achieve that, you will need to make the Product Science maven repository visible to all submodules.
-This can be achieved in Gradle in two ways: either using the `allprojects` block in the root **build.gradle**, or the `dependencyResolutionManagement` block in the **settings.gradle**.
+You can do this in two ways:

+1. Using the `allprojects` block in the root **build.gradle**
+2. Using the `dependencyResolutionManagement` block in the **settings.gradle**

-### Case 1: Project uses **settings.gradle** to specify module dependencies (requires gradle 6.8 or later)
+### Case 1: Using the **settings.gradle** to specify module dependencies (requires gradle 6.8 or later)

 Add the repository url to the `dependencyResolutionManagement` block of the **settings.gradle** file: